Skip to content

 • For Intune packaging/upload: IntuneWinAppUtil.exe (tool will be downloaded if missing) and Microsoft Graph modules with appropriate tenant permissions.

-The Think BIOS Config Tool UI is provided as a PowerShell script that is hosted on the PowerShell Gallery.
-It can be easily installed with the following command:
+The Think BIOS Config Tool UI is provided as a PowerShell script hosted on the PowerShell Gallery:

 Install-Script 'ThinkBiosConfigUI'

-If this is the first time installing a script from the PowerShell Gallery, you will be given the option to establish the default script path and add it to the PATH environment variable.
+If this is your first script from the PowerShell Gallery, you'll be prompted to establish the script path and add it to your PATH environment variable.

 Install-Module 'Lenovo.BIOS.Config'

-To use Graph/Intune features interactively, install Microsoft Graph modules (the GUI can prompt and install automatically):
+To use Graph/Intune features interactively, install Microsoft Graph modules:

 Install-Module Microsoft.Graph -Scope CurrentUser -Force

-When creating a Win32 Package, the IntuneWinAppUtil.exe tool will be downloaded to the C:\ProgramData\Lenovo\ThinkBiosConfig\Download folder.
+When creating a Win32 Package, IntuneWinAppUtil.exe will be downloaded automatically to C:\ProgramData\Lenovo\ThinkBiosConfig\Download.

 1. Open an elevated PowerShell terminal (Run as Administrator).